-b.
-It may file Form 7004 by the 15th day of the 3rd month after the end of its tax year to obtain a 6-month extension of time to file.
-However, the 6-month extension that is granted by the timely filing of Form 7004 does not extend the time for payment of the tax.
-Therefore, if the tax is paid after the 15th day of the 3rd month following the close of the corporation's tax year, the corporation must pay interest on the late payment and is subject to the penalty for late payment of tax described in General Instruction L3.
+A foreign corporation that does not maintain an office or place of business in the United States must file Form 1120-F by the 15th day of the 6th month after the end of its tax year.
+A 6-month extension of time to file can be requested by filing Form 7004, Application for Automatic Extension of Time To File Corporation Income Tax Return.
+However, this extension does not extend the time for payment of tax.
+Therefore, if the tax is paid after the 15th day of the 6th month after the end of its tax year, the corporation must pay interest on the late payment and a penalty for late payment of tax may apply.
+See Interest and Penalties on page 3.